“If you’re going through hell, keep going!”

 The fight or flight response closes the muscles which control going to the toilet.
 When our system tries to adjust to normal it may overreact causing diarrhoea.

 Rapid, shallow breathing can make us feel weak, faint or dizzy.
-We may feel the same disturbing thoughts going round and round in our head.
+We may feel the same disturbing thoughts going around and round in our head.
 It is as if there is a voice in our heads constantly reminding us of what we are frightened of.

 The feeling of being unable to switch off our minds can make it hard to concentrate on anything.
 It can also stop us from sleeping.
 Anxiety can easily make us feel exhausted.